Gland0rf/BetterPasswords/README.md

 # BetterPasswords
 <h1>Project Overview</h1>

 BetterPasswords is a Password Manager, that securely stores your passwords via AES (Advanced Encryption Standard), making them really hard to crack.
-For now, there only is a GUI, but maybe there will be CLI support in the furture.
 This program is written in python and was compiled to an exe, only making it available on windows devices.

 <h1>How to install/uninstall</h1>